hbctraining/DGE_workshop_salmon_online/activities/day2_polls.md

-1. Which of the following factors does not need to be taken into consideration when comparing expression of a same gene between samples?
+1. Which of the following factors does not need to be taken into consideration when comparing expression of a given gene between samples?
   a.
 Sequencing depth
   b.
 Gene length
   c.
 RNA composition